ustyui/silva/ibukiDEVGuide/en/setup/configuration.md

 In silva, as the system is used to make human-liked motion behaviors, in the beginning, this file is used for silva to initialize the robot.

-The format of .map file is as follows: (You can check the file in silva_core/params/darwin.map)
+The format of .map file is as follows: (You can check the file in silva_core/params/darwin.map)<br>
+**Note:** Please name the file as yourrobotname.map
 ```
 ------config----------
 robotname   yourrobotname